Kristof Konrad

-Kristof Konrad (born Krzysztof Wojslaw, April 26, 1962) is a Polish-American film, television, theatre, and voice actor, acting coach, voice coach, movement specialist and the Alexander Technique teacher.
-For over twenty years, he has successfully worked in film and television in both the United States and Europe, working with directors such as Kenneth Branagh, Francis Lawrence, Ron Howard, and Roland Emmerich and working opposite actors such as Jennifer Lawrence, Robin Wright, Kerry Washington, Jennifer Garner, and many more.
+Kristof Konrad (born Krzysztof Wojslaw, April 26, 1962) is a Polish-American film, television, theatre, actor, acting and character movement coach, voice and breath coach, and the Alexander Technique teacher.
+He is a Co-Dir of Alexander Techworks.
+For over twenty five years, he has successfully worked in film and television in both the United States and Europe, working with directors such as Kenneth Branagh, Francis Lawrence, Ron Howard, and Roland Emmerich and working opposite actors such as Jennifer Lawrence, Robin Wright, Kerry Washington, Jennifer Garner, and many more.
 He currently resides in Los Angeles and works internationally.

 Early life

 Kristof Konrad (birth name Krzysztof Wojsław) was born on April 26, 1962, in Gizycko, Poland.
-His father, Mieczyslaw, was a working-class man, and his mother, Jadwiga, a school teacher.
-He studied to become an electrical engineer, but at the age of 23, he decided to pursue a career in acting.
+His father, Mieczyslaw, was a working-class man, and his mother, Jadwiga, was a school teacher.
+He studied to become an electrical engineer, but at 23, he decided to pursue a career in acting.
 For the next two years (1985-1987), Konrad attended the Alexander Zelwerowicz National Dramatic Academy in Warsaw, Poland.
 While there, he studied and worked with theatre and film masters Jerzy Grotowski and Andrzej Wajda.
 Upon graduating, he moved to Rome, Italy, where he studied with Alessandro Fersen at The Fersen Studio until 1992.

 Career

 Acting

 After studying and working in Europe for seven years, Konrad moved to Hollywood in 1992.
-For over twenty years, he has successfully worked in film and television in the United States and Europe.
+For over thirty years, he has successfully worked in film and television in the United States and Europe.
 He began his film career with a role in Independence Day directed by Roland Emmerich, followed by roles in Hotel California, Angels & Demons, Chernobyl Diaries, and many more.
 Some of his television credits include: Scorpion, Zoo, Agents of S.H.I.E.L.D., House of Cards, Scandal, Nikita, Alias, and many more.

 Konrad appeared as Dimitri Ustinov, opposite Jennifer Lawrence, in the spy thriller Red Sparrow (2018), directed by Francis Lawrence and based on Jason Matthews' book of the same name.
 It follows Dominika Egorova (Lawrence), a Russian intelligence rookie who is assigned to seduce a CIA officer; she later falls in love with the officer and considers being a double agent.

-Konrad will play Igor Zavarov in the upcoming Il ragazzo invisibile - Seconda generazione.
+Konrad played Igor Zavarov in The Invisible Boy: Second Generation.